Back to all posts

 Operations consulting, explained

-Operations consulting is the practice of analyzing how a business actually works, including its processes, tools, people, and information flows, then redesigning those systems for better efficiency, lower cost, and higher performance.
+An operations consultant analyzes how your business actually works, maps your processes, tools, and information flows, then redesigns those systems for better efficiency, lower cost, and higher performance.
+Unlike management consultants who focus on high-level strategy, operations consultants work at the tactical level where day-to-day work gets done.

 Key distinction